 Police Remembrance Day

-Police Remembrance Day falls on September 29, the feast day of the Archangel Michael - the patron saint of Police.
-The day pays tribute to police officers who have been slain on duty, and remembers Police staff who have died in the past year.
+Police Remembrance Day is on September 29, the feast day of the Archangel Michael - the patron saint of Police.
+The day pays tribute to police officers who have been slain on duty and died as a result of their duty, and remembers Police staff who have died in the past year.

-The roll call of New Zealand police slain on duty had three historical names added to it in 2016, bringing the total number to 32 police officers killed by a criminal act since records began in 1886.
+The roll of honour listing New Zealand police slain on duty had three historical names added to it in 2016, bringing the total number to 32 police officers killed by a criminal act since records began in 1886.

-The Royal NZ Police College and the Police Association have been working together to raise the profile of Police Remembrance Day and embed the occasion in the hearts and minds of police members, and in time, the general public.
-In the past, unless police members have had the occasion to attend this service, many were unaware that Police Remembrance Day fell on September 29 and some had no idea that there is an official remembrance day at all.
+New Zealand Police and the Police Association have been working together to raise the profile of Police Remembrance Day and embed the occasion in the hearts and minds of police members, and in time, the general public.

 Members of police and their families are encouraged to wear Police Remembrance Pins on Remembrance Day and the days leading up to it.
 Even if you can’t make it to a memorial service, please take the time to put on a Remembrance Day pin and pause at some stage on 29 September to remember those who paid the ultimate sacrifice in the source of their work.